Working to end violence

 Cheryl Kunst joined The Center as Office Manager in 2008.
-Today, she is the Director of Administration & Human Resources, working closely with the other management team members, administrative staff and volunteers.
-She also manages all of The Center’s social media and public relations.
+Today, she is the Director of People & Culture, working closely with the other management team members, administrative staff and volunteers.
+Her efforts continue to provide the ultimate employee experience through onboarding, ongoing planning of All Staff training that focuses on professional development, managing employee benefits, and managing employee recruitment.
 Cheryl previously managed the office of the Public Works & Engineering Departments for the City of Danbury.
 Prior to that position, she managed the part-time administrative office of the Unitarian Universalist Congregation of Danbury for many years.
 Cheryl holds a B.A. in English from San Diego State University.

 William Montero joined The Center in January 2017.
-As Director of Finance, he is responsible for all financial matters of the Organization.
-William comes to us with 25 years of financial experience, most recently as Chief Financial Officer of Dental Associates of CT.
+As CFAO, he is responsible for all administrative and financial matters of the Organization.
+Bill came to us with 25 years of financial experience, most recently as Chief Financial Officer of Dental Associates of CT.
 He brings a dynamic skill set which includes strategic planning, treasury management, financial reporting, analysis, and budgeting.
 He has the ability to work across all functional groups to solve operational and financial issues and facilitate balanced decisions.
-William holds a B.A. in Accounting from Western Connecticut State University.
+Bill holds a B.A. in Accounting from Western Connecticut State University.

 Samantha Conetta Flynn

 Matt is a graduate of Western Connecticut State University with a B.A. in English with a minor in Theater Arts.
 He is certified in Domestic Violence and Sexual Assault Counseling.
 Matt has been heavily involved in the Fairfield County arts community over the last 15 years, working with many local theaters in a variety of capacities; including organizing various education programs.
-Before joining The Center full time as a prevention educator and then the Education Coordinator, he was an actor in our Act Out theater program.
+At The Center he served as a Prevention Educator, Education Coordinator and ultimately Director of Education, Training & Outreach.
+Before joining The Center full time, he was a volunteer with our Act Out theater program.

-As the Director of Education, Training, and Outreach, Matt provides strategic direction for all department activities, and represents the Center on various community initiatives and collaborations.
-Matt schedules and facilitates trainings for professionals within the community, and all adult education programs.
+As the Director of Community Impact, Matt provides strategic direction for all community initiatives, and represents The Center on various community collaborations.

 Contact Information: 203.731.5200 email@example.com

 Cara joined The Center in 2016 as a Prevention Educator.
-She now serves as the Director of Campus Services and Legislative Liaison for the Center.
+She now serves as the Director of CAPT Programs for The Center.

 Previously, Cara worked as a Peer Advocate at the Violence Prevention & Advocacy Services at the University of Rhode Island, and Prevention and Communications Intern at the Rhode Island Coalition Against Domestic Violence before moving to Florida where she worked as the Coordinator of Volunteer Programs for Community Youth Development.
 Cara also worked at Selah Freedom with survivors of sex trafficking in a residential facility and as a facilitator for the My Life My Choice prevention education program for at risk youth.

-As Director of Campus Services, Cara oversees all campus services including counseling, crisis intervention, advocacy, education programs, staff and faculty trainings, and outreach initiatives at our satellite office at Western Connecticut State University and the Danbury campus of Naugatuck Valley Community College.
-As the Legislative Liaison, Cara communicates with our local legislators to advocate for the legislative priorities from both the CT Alliance to End Sexual Violence and the Connecticut Coalition Against Domestic Violence that work to further support survivors of interpersonal violence.
+As Director of CAPT Programs, Cara oversees all campus, prevention education and training program services at our main office, the satellite office at Western Connecticut State University and the Danbury campus of Naugatuck Valley Community College.
 Cara is a graduate of the University of Rhode Island where she earned her B.A. in both Sociology and Gender Studies.
 She is certified as a domestic violence and sexual assault counselor.

 Contact Information: firstname.lastname@example.org